Krozark/codingStyle/c/style.md

 namespace
 =========

-all the following type/functions names will be prefix using a namespace define by the project name.
+All the following type/functions names will be prefix using a namespace define by the project name.
 Here we will use "style"

 functions
 ========

-name are in camelCase
+Name are in camelCase

 example
 --------